BILLPC2684/TGR-PRTO-C/README.md

 ## that will be Build v0.0.42b at Sep/02/2019

 # Why does GitHub updates take so long?
- - i myself(BILLPC2684) is mostly the only one working on this project so it's slow
+ - i myself(BILLPC2684) is mostly the only one working on this project, so it's a slow process
- - life issues and school blocking from getting work does
+ - life issues and school blocking from getting work done(plus not to mention other projects)
- - i like to push the most stable build i can before making the next big update
+ - i like to push the most stable build that i can before making the next big update
  - also i'm working on making python3 able to be compiled into TGR bytecode(the design is still being worked on)
-## please be patient...
+## PLEASE BE PATIENT...
 Updates will come ASAP on schedule(hopefully)

 # Are ROMs free?
 Yes for the most part, now ppl can charge or setup a donation system for their ROMs